Developing a component frontend update function/Record item editing page

 Articles in this Series

-17 Frontend data entry like in the backend
+17 Frontend Data Entry as in the Backend

-As noted earlier, the administrative backend of Joomla shows that it features by default already quite some functionality for access to data in the database.
+As noted earlier, the Administrator (Backend) of Joomla shows that it features by default already quite some functionality for access to data in the database.
 This includes standard list and edit views for selecting, publishing, adding, deleting and updating records, including toolbars and options for searching, filtering, ordering and pagination.

 This is a powerful proposition, but of course requires a solid understanding of all those options.
-That will take some time but easily pays back because of better development results.
-As this architecture is used for the backend, a good level of understanding is required anyway.
+That will take some time but pays back due to better development results.
+As this architecture is used for the Backend, a good level of understanding is required anyway.

-Joomla adheres to the MVC (model-view-controller) architecture, so the functionality of a feature like the edit page is implemented in the models, views and controllers directories of the admin and site trees, respectively.
-As we intend to clone the backend functions to the frontend we start by copying the admin/models, admin/views and admin/controllers directory tree to their site/* counterparts.
+Joomla adheres to the MVC (model-view-controller) architecture, so the functionality of a feature is implemented in the models, views and controllers directories of the admin and site trees, respectively.
+As we intend to clone the Backend functions to the Frontend we start by copying the admin/models, admin/views and admin/controllers directory tree to their site/* counterparts.

 As this step of the tutorial is concerned only with the edit page and not yet with the list view, we only copy the 'helloworld' (singular) files and not the 'helloworlds' (plural) ones.
 Adding the latter will be addressed in a next tutorial step.